 As evidenced by the synopsis of the

 movie from IMDB.com, few (if any) of the plot or visual elements which people

 associate with The Terminator had any existence at all in Soldier.

-In the final equation, despite borrowing a couple of small elements from Solider, it's clear that The Terminator stands on its own two feet as a story and as a classic movie.
+In the final equation, despite borrowing a couple of small elements from Solider, if he did, it's clear that The Terminator stands on its own two feet as a story and as a classic movie.